 Live streaming is now social.
 Platforms like Facebook Live, YouTube, Periscope augments easier promotion and engagement.
 Here are some techniques for promoting your live event across your social channels to increase engagement:

-- Start promoting before the event– If you start promoting your live event on social media in advance, you’re bound to get more viewers.
+- Start promoting before the event– This is a must-do if you want to amplify your live streaming viewership.
+If you start promoting your live event on social media in advance, you’re bound to get more viewers.
 For example, if you’re on Facebook, share details of your event on your page about at least a month before the event.
 Also, continue to post reminders until the event is live.

 - Create trendy hashtags– Hashtags are trending right now almost every live streaming event today will have a hashtag attached to it.
 Hashtags not only create some buzz around the event but also makes it easier for your audience to interact with your event.